BitBagCommerce/SyliusVueStorefrontPlugin/README.md

 A bridge between [Sylius](https://sylius.com) and [Vue Storefront](https://vuestorefront.io).

+## About us

+At BitBag we do believe in open source.
+However, we are able to do it just beacuse of our awesome clients, who are kind enough to share some parts of our work with the community.
+Therefore, if you feel like there is a possibility for us working together, feel free to reach us out.
+You will find out more about our professional services, technologies and contact details at https://bitbag.io/.

+## Overall info

 This document assumes that you are already familiar with Vue Storefront and its technology stack.
 If that's not the case please check [VSF Documentation](https://docs.vuestorefront.io/guide/) and [GitHub repository](https://github.com/DivanteLtd/vue-storefront).